Email marketing is a powerful way for businesses to connect with their customers and prospects. But we already know this.

 No, you’d thank them first and maybe even engage in a little conversation.

 That’s the same thing you have to do when you’re dealing with virtual subscribers and buyers.
-A thank you email does two things.
+Thank you emails do two things.

 One, it lets the subscriber or purchaser know that their transaction was completed.
 And it allows you to find ways to keep them coming back to your site.